sharmaji27/Social-Distancing/README.md

 Download yolov3.weights file from here and paste it in the master folder with cfg file --> https://drive.google.com/u/0/uc?export=download&confirm=phEB&id=1I92QB0ifKoEOZcUq6gAfay-o4Tjw1xTU

+PS -> We could have used 3D projections (3D distances) between the two people, but that would have become very complex for freshers to understand.
+That's why we have gone with 2D distances only in this project.

 Do visit my blog for better explanations: https://machinelearningprojects.net/social-distancing-using-yolov3/

 ![](data/SD.gif)